 The word ‘antisemitic’ is clearly pretentious and racist pseudo-scientific nonsense.
 Nevertheless, despite having been disputed as inaccurate and misleading since the 1930s, it’s been in common use ever since.

 Racism is a difficult enough problem without complicating it with linguistic tripwires.
-(See my analysis of racism, Colour me racist, blame my genes – racism explained as a redundant instinct.)
+(See my analysis of racism, Racism explained as a redundant instinct.)

 Information about the offensive and deceptive origin of this mealy-mouthed misnomer is easily available.
 Continuing to shelter behind its bland euphemism is a lazy and bad habit.